cjjavellana/elasticsearch-eval/README.md

 ## The Test Dataset

 Test data is a [wikipedia](https://huggingface.co/datasets/wikimedia/wikipedia/viewer/20231101.en) dump from huggingface.
+The size of the dataset is approx 11GB.

 ## Running The Benchmark